wahlelis/Semesterproject_FS23_CMA/Readme.md

 Mountainbiking is a sport which becomes more and more popular in Switzerland.
 It is therefore interesting, to assess the behavior and pattern of mountainbikers.
 This information can not only serve community planning, but also be out of interest for the support of legalization of trails in Switzerland.

 Deriving information about where and when people ride mountainbikes can be extracted out of mountainbiking directed apps such as trailforks or strava.
-But filterin general movement data for mountainbiking patterns could provide more information also about illegal trail uses.
+But filtering general movement data for mountainbiking patterns could also provide information about illegal trail uses.

 ## Research Questions